carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/usage.md

 # Usage

 !!!
-Tip
+Tip "Plugin content"
-    If you don't see the plugin content described in the documentation, be sure to either enable the option to display plugin content or navigate to the TrailBlazer plugin folder itself.
+    If for any reason you cannot locate the plugin content mentioned in this documentation within the _Place Actor_ tab, please enable the option to display plugin content and navigate directly to the TrailBlazer plugin folder.

+!!!
+Warning "Handling rotated static meshes and actors"
+    When dealing with rotated static meshes and actors, it's crucial to place them within an actor that includes a box collision component accurately encapsulating the target mesh.
+This step ensures that the obstacle detection system can precisely identify the boundaries of the actual shape, when the mesh or actor is not aligned with the grid rotation.

+!!!
+Warning "Handling round objects"
+    Similarly, if you have round objects that need to be considered in obstacle detection, it's advisable to enclose them within an actor featuring a sphere collision component.
+This approach allows the system to accurately detect the boundaries of round objects, ensuring they are appropriately recognized during pathfinding calculations.

 ## Quickstart